dharmendramehta622/zentra_chat/Readme.md

 # Django Project

 ## Introduction
-This is a Django-based web application designed to Attendance Management System.
+This is a Django-based web application designed to UserRequest Management System.
 It includes features such as Authentication and Authorization, Clockins, etc.

 ## Features
 - Authentication and Authorization
-- Attendance
+- UserRequest
 - Admin Panel

 ## Prerequisites